twin-digital/action-build-container-image/README.md

 # Build Container Image

 Builds a container image with a sensible set of tags and labels.
 The image is made available via the local docker socket, and uploaded as a build artifact for further verification.
-The companion action, [load-container-image](https://github.com/twin-digital/load-container-image), can be used to load this artifact into a downstream job.
+The companion action, [Load Container Image](https://github.com/twin-digital/action-load-container-image), can be used to load this artifact into a downstream job.

 ## Usage